Defending The Bultaco Honor

 7. Want to replace your handlebars, but all the new ones are too low and narrow?
 Look at ATV handlebars.
 I found the bars for a Honda TRX 400 were about identical to my Alpina handlebars.

 8. Darn Good Shocks.
-I have used the inexpensive Progressive 12 Series shocks on several Buls the last few years.
-I will tell you this; the Progressive 12 shocks are as good as anything we had back in the 70s.
+I have used the inexpensive Progressive 12 and 13 Series shocks on several Buls the last few years.
+I will tell you this; the Progressive shocks are as good as anything we had back in the 70s.
 Just as good as Boge, Girling or Koni!
 These are worlds better than the Telesco shocks.
-Lately I have seen the new Spanish Betor shocks on eBay at fair prices.
-I have not tried them.
-Any good?
+Lately I have seen the new Spanish Betor shocks direct from Spain on eBay.
+Speed & Sport has much better prices on Betor shocks.

 9. Useless fact, but Interesting: In 1975, Bultaco sold more two wheel dirt bikes in the USA than Honda and Kawasaki combined in 2010.
 This just shows how big the market was back in the 1970s.